-^{}Effective resolution is defined as the magnitude of the output rms noise with respect to the input full scale (i.e., $2 \times V{REF}/GAIN$).
-The above table applies for a V{REF} of 2.5 V and resolution numbers are rounded to the nearest 0.5 LSB.
+\Effective resolution is defined as the magnitude of the output rms noise with respect to the input full scale (i.e., $2 \times V{REF}$ /GAIN).
+Table II applies for a $V{REF}$ of 2.5 V and resolution numbers are rounded to the nearest 0.5 LSB.

-Figures 2a and 2b give information similar to that outlined in Table I. In these plots, the output rms noise is shown for the full range of available cutoffs frequencies rather than for some typical cutoff frequencies as in Tables I and II.
+Figures 2a and 2b gives similar information to that outlined in Table I. In this plot, the output rms noise is shown for the full range of available cutoff frequencies rather than for some typical cutoff frequencies as in Tables I and II.
 The numbers given in these plots are typical values at 25°C.